molgenis/molgenis-emx2/docs/molgenis/run_systemd.md

 # Install Molgenis emx2 as a system service
-We Support redhat and ubuntu based installations.
+We support Redhat and Ubuntu based installations.

 ## Java

-Molgenis-emx2 runs on java > 17
+MOLGENIS EMX2 runs on java > 17
 <!-- tabs:start -->

 #### **Ubuntu (apt)**